-This will extract static resources and CGI scripts (trac.wsgi, etc) from the new Trac version and plugins into /deploy/path.
+this will extract static resources and CGI scripts (trac.wsgi, etc) from new Trac version and its plugins into /deploy/path.

-Note: Some web browsers (IE, Opera) cache CSS and Javascript files, so you should instruct your users to manually erase the contents of their browser's cache.
-A forced refreshed (SHIFT + <F5>) should be enough.
+Some web browsers (IE, Opera) cache CSS and Javascript files aggressively, so you may need to instruct your users to manually erase the contents of their browser's cache, a forced refreshed (<F5>) should be enough.